Looking for a fun Halloween-Themed activity that still reinforces concepts? Here’s an idea!

-- Station 1: Count a rhythm (Station leader preps the card before each student.)
+- Station 1: Knock a rhythm on the door.
+(Station leader preps the card before each student.)
 The rhythm cards in the picture are from a set of 80 that can be purchased HERE.
 You can also use the rhythm cards found in this set HERE.

 - Station 3: Answer 3 theory questions (Leader can pick or student can pick.
 Answers can be on the back with a sticky note if you are using a student/parent leader.)
 The cards in the picture below can be purchased HERE.

 - Station 4: Name note names (Students can pick their own or the leader can select for them.
 Answers on back for leader.)